hawtio/hawtio/doc/HealthMBeans.md

 Each health status object should include the following properties...

-* kind = the unique code of the kind of warning/error/issue.
-We can then use this unique kind ID to generate useful UI tooling & descriptions
+* code = the unique code of the kind of warning/error/issue.
+We can then use this unique kind ID to generate useful UI tooling & descriptions.
+Ideally the code should be fully qualified in the same way as Java classes, such as org.apache.activemq.destination.NoConsumer
 * resource = the JMX ObjectName of the thing causing the issue